the-J/code-a-day/nodejs/movieGenres/README.md

 * Four api endpoints + authentication and authorization.
 * Working with postman to simulate API requests.
 * [JSON Web Token](http://jwt.io)

+* App allows to autologin after creating account - no email validation or so - by setting user create response x-auth-token in header.

 #### NOTES
    * "Two Phase Commits" with Fawn package